Women health care: It is essential for women to know their risk factors for heart diseases-and how it is different from that of men.

 Women health care: Negative self-talk can lead to an endless stream of painful thoughts and limiting beliefs.
 Some of them include Magnifying negative aspects of the situation, blaming yourself when something bad happens, expecting the worse all the time, etc.

 At middle age, the concept of relaxing may be limited to an annual vacation.
 However, even a few minutes daily to step aside, remain quiet, and focus on your breathing can help.
 Be persistent.
 Read good books before your bedtime.

-One of the most frustrations I hear from women is that they feel overwhelmed with appointments, texts, emails, and family duties.
+Women health care: One of the most frustrating I hear from women is that they feel overwhelmed with appointments, texts, emails, and family duties.
 Asking for help is ok.
 Even a daily break from social media can bring a sense of restoration to an overly active mind.